tomkep/jwasm/Readme.txt

     2. Requirements

-    - JWASM.EXE, a precompiled Win32 binary, runs on any Win32 platform.
+    - JWASM.EXE, a precompiled Win32 binary, should run on any 32- or 64-bit
+      Windows.

     - JWASMD.EXE, a precompiled DOS binary, runs in DOS 32bit protected-mode.
       It requires a 80386 cpu and needs a MS-DOS v5 compatible DOS to run